whaakman/azure-docs.nl-nl/articles/cognitive-services/Content-Moderator/video-moderation-api.md

         return blobList;
     }

-### <a name="add-the-method-to-run-the-content-moderator-job"></a>De methode voor het uitvoeren van de inhoud beheerder taak toevoegen
+### <a name="add-the-method-to-run-the-content-moderator-job"></a>De methode voor het uitvoeren van de Content Moderator-taak toevoegen

     /// <summary>
     /// Run the Content Moderator job on the designated Asset from local file or blob storage